 - Half Fare SmartPass - Driving Licence Refused

 SmartPass holders can use their card on all Glider services, with Half Fare SmartPass holders receiving full fare discount on this service.

 All Ireland Free Travel Scheme for senior citizens

 Senior citizens are eligible for free travel on public transport throughout the island of Ireland.

 Senior citizens resident in Northern Ireland can get all Ireland free travel at the age of 65.

 Senior citizens resident in the Republic of Ireland can get all Ireland free travel at the age of 66.

 The 60+ SmartPass does not entitle the holder to all Ireland travel.

-As free all Ireland and cross-border travel is only available with a Senior SmartPass, you may have to wait up to three weeks following your 65th birthday before you can claim this benefit.
+As free all Ireland and cross-border travel is only available to holders of a Senior (65+) SmartPass, you may have to wait up to three weeks following your 65th birthday before you can make use of this benefit.